facebook/proxygen/README.md

 If you are running on another platform, you may need to install several packages first.
 Proxygen, fbthrift, and folly are all autotools based projects.

+##### Build with docker

+By executing `sudo docker build` on docker host, it will build `proxigen` with all the dependencies from the latest `master` branch.
+Another way to create a `proxygen` container is by simply pull unofficial pre-built `docker` image from `docker hub`, one of the image can be pulled by executing `docker pull rezacute/proxygen-image`

 ### Introduction

 Directory structure and contents: